 Flat/Square Definition.
 Flat/Square is dealer jargon used to describe a position that has been completely closed or reversed.
-For example, if a forex trader bought $200,000, and then sold $200,000 of the same currency, he would thereby create a neutral or “flat” position.
-One is said to have a flat book in forex if he has no positions or if all long and short positions have been cancelled out.
+For example, if a forex trader bought $200,000, and then sold $200,000 of the same currency, they would thereby create a neutral or “flat” position.
+One is said to have a flat book in forex if they have no positions or if all long and short positions have been cancelled out.
 The term “flat” can also apply to trading bonds.
 In this case, the traded bond does not have accrued interest included in its price, a distinction typically held by bonds in default.
 Flat money is also a term used to describe a banknote printed by a government as legal tender which is not redeemable and which lacks economic value.

 Forextraders' Broker of the Month

 ForexTime (FXTM) is an award-winning platform that certainly has the feeling of being set up by people who know what they are doing.
 The firm demonstrates an understanding of what helps traders make better returns, and its success can be measured by the fact that it's doubled the number of clients it supports in recent years.
 The fact that the broker has grown to have more than two million accounts suggests it is getting things right for clients.